Big Break Atlantis: Show 6: Between the Devil and the Deep Blue Sea

 In this show, the buy-out option is gone so all the players are eligible for elimination.
-The first stage of the immunity challenge is where players try to hit as close to the hole as possible in three different locations, with the player having the least cumulative distance after the three locations, winning.
+The first stage of the immunity challenge is where players try to hit as close to the hole as possible in three locations, with the player having the least cumulative distance after the three locations, winning.
 The championship points distributed in order for their standings in the challenge are: 12, 9, 6, 4, 3, 2, 1.
 The winner of the challenge wins immunity, and can choose to do another closest-to-the-hole challenge with a player of their choice, with the winner of that challenge winning five more championship points.

 The second stage is where the players are paired together based on their points leaderboard and they compete against each other where players take turns making the rule of the shot having to land within a specific number of feet and the player who accomplishes it in the fewest turns wins immunity and six championship points.

 Kelly, Christina, and Selanee won the challenge over their opponents Marclea, Anya, and Allison, respectively.
 The remaining three players are headed to the elimination challenge.
 The first stage is a putting challenge where the players attempt to get the ball in the hole with putts of increasing lengths and the player who last misses a putt is safe.

 Allison and Marcela head to the second stage where they play two holes: The 10th hole from the forward tees (253 yards) and the same hole from the back tees (403 yards).
 The player with the higher score after 2 holes is eliminated.

 Allison hit a perfect drive but Marcela missed way to the right.
 Marcela got the next on the green and two-putted for par while Allison hit her approach short of the green and made bogey.
 Allison proceeded to make further mistakes on the next hole, allowing Marcela to win, which she did finishing in style with a birdie.